Grey Duck Garlic

 This sweet garlic is a cook's favorite friend.

-Availability: Bulbs and specials.
+Availability: Bulbs and specials on some years.

 Culinary Qualities: This weakly bolting hardneck garlic has an explosive lively bite eaten raw, but cooked it develops an intriguing sweet and tangy flavor akin to sweet pepper.
 Most people will not identify it as a 'garlic' flavor in a dish.